masif85/MOVIES_EKFC/Readme.txt

 user admin:
 username: admin
 pwd:12345678
+link (if your setup is localhost) : http:localhost/ekfc/login

 user for movies:
 username: asif.85@live.com
 pwd: 12345678
+link  (if your setup is localhost): http:localhost/ekfc

 DB: db_vr.sql  => the file is already provided, just import it in your local server or web server.